KarolinaBenkova/Mathematical-Modelling-of-Aggregation-and-Swarming-in-Nematodes/README.md

 # Mathematical-Modelling-of-Aggregation-and-Swarming-in-Nematodes
-Repository for the animations referenced in my MSc Dissertation.
+Repository for the code scripts used in my MSc Dissertation.